 Clearly, the "freezing" of the situation in southern Syria is in the interests of Israel and Saudi Arabia more than indirectly present to the Syrian southwest (through allied groups) to Iran.
 Tehran may not be delighted with the Russian-American agreement, at least because of its "separate" nature, without involving Iranians in the development of agreements.

 The points of convergence of the positions of Israel and Saudi Arabia go beyond the Arab initiative and the Palestinian question as a whole.
-The geography of such a mutual attraction of the two powerful forces of the region is impressive.
+The geography of such mutual gravitation of two powerful forces of the region is impressive.
 In Lebanon, they have one common enemy - the Shiite movement Hezbollah, which enjoys the full support of Iran.
-With the support of the "Party of Allah", the Iranians project their own influence on the entire line of contact between Israel and Lebanon and Syria.
-The Damascus-Beirut track, under the joint control of the Iranian "military advisers", the fighters of Hezbollah and the Syrian army, became an irritant both for the Israelis and for the Saudis.
+With the support of the "Party of Allah", the Iranians are projecting their own influence on the entire line of contact between Israel and Lebanon and Syria.
+The Damascus-Beirut track, under the joint control of the Iranian "military advisors", the fighters of Hezbollah and the Syrian army, became an irritant both for the Israelis and the Saudis.

-The latter in Syria, in fact, had only one pivot point in the face of the group "Jays al-Islam" ("Army of Islam"), based in the suburbs of the Syrian capital East Guta.
-For her, Riyadh holds with all his might and Tel-Aviv puts his own shoulder on it.
+The latter in Syria, in fact, has only one strong point in the face of the group "Jays al-Islam" ("Army of Islam"), based in the suburbs of the Syrian capital East Guta.
+For her, Riyadh holds with all his might and Tel-Aviv puts his own shoulder in this.
 The attacks of the Israeli army deep into the Syrian territory, which since the beginning of the summer have increased and taken on a more dense fire character, are not least aimed at weakening the opponents of the "Army of Islam" surrounding the enclave of East Gut on all sides.
 Israeli foreign and military intelligence have established a hidden channel for exchanging information with colleagues from the Saudi General Intelligence Service on issues related to the activities of Hezbollah and directly Iranian "advisors" in Syria.

 In Iraq, Israel and Saudi Arabia have the same common target and shared attitude to prevent the growth of Iranian influence.
 The leadership of the Shiite militia of Iraq "Hasd al-Shaabi" is under the close attention of the special services of the two countries.
 Any activity of the pro-Iranian groups in Iraq is tracked, and the resources of the US weight-sharing community are also connected.